zaiisao/Documentation/en/Interactive Broadcast/start_live_android.md

     startActivity(i);
 }

-// Pass in the client role set by the user. private int mRole;
+// Pass in the user role set by the user. private int mRole;
 mRole = getIntent().getIntExtra("CRole", 0);